HackBulgaria/Programming101-Ruby/week13/1-semantic-tweets/README.md

 [Twitter's REST API](https://dev.twitter.com/rest/public)) then tries to find out which tweets are positive, neutral or negative.
 Do this processing by a plain Ruby class called `TweetStatus`.
 How would you find out whether a tweet is positive from it's content?
-I dunno, figure it out, lol :troll:.
+I dunno, figure it out, lol :trollface:.

 ## Requirements